Owase: Climate

-Owase has a humid subtropical climate (Köppen climate classification Cfa), with comfortable spring and autumn seasons, and warm winters with practically no snow.
-The warm Kuroshio Current makes its closest contact with the Japanese coast at Owase, and combined with the high mountains falling almost to the sea, this gives Owase an extremely heavy annual rainfall of 3850 mm, which is the highest in the world at low altitudes in subtropical and warm temperate latitudes.
+Owase has a humid subtropical climate (Köppen climate classification Cfa).
+It has comfortable spring and autumn seasons, and warm winters with practically no snow.
+The warm Kuroshio Current makes its closest contact with the Japanese coast at Owase.
+Combined with the high mountains falling almost to the sea, this gives Owase an extremely heavy annual rainfall of 3850 mm, which is the highest in the world at low altitudes in subtropical and warm temperate latitudes.
 Only certain parts of southern Chile, coastal British Columbia and the Adriatic Sea coast have as much rain at low elevations outside the tropics.
-In addition, typhoons often pass Owase in summer.
+Typhoons often pass Owase in summer.

-Despite the excessive wetness of the climate, summers are no more uncomfortable or humid than in the rest of southern Japan: indeed humidity is marginally lower than on cities close to the Seto Inland Sea or on the southern Sea of Japan.
+Despite the excessive wetness of the climate, summers are no more uncomfortable or humid than in the rest of southern Japan.
+Humidity is marginally lower than in the cities close to the Seto Inland Sea or on the southern Sea of Japan.

 Demographics

-Per Japanese census data, the population of Owase has decreased steadily over the past 40 years.
+The population of Owase has decreased steadily over the past 50 years.